mirakib33/virtual-power-plant-system/README.md

 # virtual-power-plant-system
- This is application is for coding challange in Brac-IT
+ This application has been developed as a practice purpose